Hadeel-Salah/team-26/README.md

 Roles:
 - Nathaneal and Toba will do the coding
-- Diya will do the wire frame and the design
+- Diya will do the wireframe and the design

 Comments added to code for clarity

 ### To-do List
 - [ ] Example checkbox
 - [x] Example crossed out checkbox